piggyvenus/women-initiative-workshop/README.md

 word_completion = "_" * len(word)
 ```

-Next, we need a variable call guessed and initialized as false
+Next, we need a variable called guessed and initialized as false.
 ```
 guessed = False
 ```